 Order the video on DVD.
 To order one, contact the Yearly Meeting office.
 You can pay by check, or by credit card on our online payment page.
-If you pay online, enter "Conflict Transformation DVD" in the field labeled "This payment is for:" just below the Calculate Total button.
+If you pay online, please let us know by email at [email protected] or call the office at (212) 673 - 5750.
 The cost is $15 including shipping.

 Introduction to the Committee on Conflict Transformation

 The Committee on Conflict Transformation serves the monthly meetings in New York Yearly Meeting, and the Yearly Meeting itself when it convenes in Sessions.
 Our objective is, when invited, to assist meetings in situations of disabling conflict and help facilitate the transformation of those situations into opportunities for spiritual growth, both for the individuals involved and for their meetings.
 This can be accomplished either by timely intercession in response to a crisis or by helping the engaging group to build skills in avoiding debilitating conflict.

 The Committee includes Friends who are experienced and skilled as active listeners, problem solvers, and mediators.
 We provide an opportunity for troubled Friends to be heard with empathy in the assurance of a safe environment.
 We endeavor to help Friends consider their situations in new ways that allow for constructive and positive transformation and test whether a way forward might be found, beyond the conflict that the individual or the meeting may be experiencing.

 We invite all Friends, whether in a corporate or an individual capacity, to think of the Committee on Conflict Transformation when confronted with two types of challenges:

 - first, consider us as “first responders” to a crisis; and

 - second, as a resource to train the meeting in the skills of conflict acknowledgement, understanding, and prevention.

 We’re here and ready.
 Contact the Committee at [email protected].